Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 Frequently Asked Questions

 Often, large moving trucks are excluded under personal auto policies even when “rental car coverage” exists, because the truck may not meet the policy’s covered-auto definition (vehicle type) or weight eligibility rules (commonly tied to GVWR).
 Some smaller vans or pickups may qualify depending on the specific policy form and state rules.
 Before you decline counter coverage, confirm (1) whether the rented vehicle is eligible by vehicle type and GVWR, (2) whether liability applies, and (3) whether physical damage (comp/collision) applies to damage to the truck itself.
+For a closer look at how GEICO handles box trucks specifically, see GEICO box truck insurance for delivery drivers.

 A “~15,000 lb” limit is commonly mentioned online, but it is not a universal guarantee because eligibility can vary by policy form, state, and vehicle-type restrictions (for example, a “box truck” may be excluded regardless of weight).
 The only reliable way to decide is to ask whether GEICO uses GVW (actual loaded weight) or GVWR (rated maximum weight) for eligibility, then confirm coverage using the exact truck you’re renting.
 Take a photo of the door sticker so the GVWR is documented.